QJR-Herman-Molodyks/QJR/README.md

 Windows 11 or higher will lose Q-J-R System support, because of problems, that connected with QJR Software!

-Last version which is still supported: 5.11.2
+Last version which is still supported for Windows: 5.11.2

 #### Releases:

-Newest: 5.12.0 Public Beta 3
-WARNING!
-THIS IS A BETA VERSION, SO IT
-CAN BE VERY UNSTABLE AND NOT WORK
-PROPERTLY!

 5.12.0 - December 2025;
 6.0.0  - January 2026 ;